hyeminoh96/where-is-my-home-building-register/README.md

    ```console
    python src/streamlit_app.py
    ```
-4. In the app, enter the API endpoint URL and any required headers or parameters.

-5. Click the "Call API" button to retrieve the data from the API.
+4. Click the "Call API" button to retrieve the data from the API.

-6. Review the data in the app and select the columns you want to include in the Excel file.
+5. Review the data in the app and select the columns you want to include in the Excel file.

-7. Click the "Export to Excel" button to create the Excel file.
+6. Click the "Export to Excel" button to create the Excel file.
 The file will be saved in the current working directory.

-8. The app allows you to call the API and export data to excel as many times you want.
+7. The app allows you to call the API and export data to excel as many times you want.

 ## Setting environment variables